-In 2019 PE activities in The Netherlands also caught the eye of the general public; extensive social and political discussions took place involving PE in sectors such as child daycare and healthcare.
-Market developments for 2019 included, among others, a continuing increased usage of warranty and indemnity insurance in private M&A deals.
+By the end of the summer in 2020, the PE & VC market recovered at a fast pace.
+Market developments initiated before the Dutch Government's lockdowns, among others, a continuing increased usage of warranty and indemnity insurance in private M&A deals, were still on track.
 Exit periods for portfolio companies seemed to follow a trend of becoming shorter compared to previous years.